CU-DSI-Scholars/site-source/content/post/2021-08-30-project-dfg-learning-from-learners-designing-a-data-science-curriculum.md

 <!--more-->

 {{< alert info >}}
-This is a volunteer opportunity for students to use their skills for the social good.
+Selected candidate(s) can receive a stipend from DSI.
+This is not a guarantee of payment, and the total amount is subject to available funding.
 {{< /alert >}}

 ## Faculty Advisor